AI Use Cases/Private Equity

 4

-Step 4: Operations team reviews exceptions (typically 5-8% of documents), corrects or confirms extracts, and approves bulk updates; all corrections feed back into model retraining to improve accuracy on similar documents.
+Step 4: Operations team reviews exceptions (the design target is 5-8% of documents), corrects or confirms extracts, and approves bulk updates; all corrections feed back into model retraining to improve accuracy on similar documents.

 5